Our Research

 Our lab designs and develops DNA-inspired Janus base nanomaterials (JBNs) for a variety of biomedical applications.

-1) Janus bases nanotube (JBNt): molecular engineering using medicinal chemistry and computational modeling approaches.
+1) Janus Base Nanotube (JBNt): molecular engineering using medicinal chemistry and computational modeling approaches.

 Utilizing molecular design, organic synthesis and computational modeling approaches, we design, synthesize and characterize a family of small molecules with multiple hydrogen donor-acceptor pairs, named “Janus bases”.
 Mimicking DNA base pairs, these Janus bases can self-assemble into various 2D nanorosettes and 3D nanotubes (as shown below).